The Early YearsEarly pioneers forge their place in history

 It was not until the following year that a motorbike race was introduced the day after the Gordon Bennett Car Trial.
 The inability of the bikes to complete the steep climbs of the mountain section led to the race being redirected and it didn’t return to the Mountain Course until 1911.

-By 1911 Isle of Man Tourist Trophy races had moved to the 'Snaefell Mountain Course', and today's motorcycles race is held largely over the same course.
+In 1911 Isle of Man Tourist Trophy races moved to the 'Snaefell Mountain Course', and today's motorcycles race are held over largely the same course.
 During the early years the TT Course was little more than a horse and cart track, which included the odd gate between fields.
 It was the duty of the first rider round in the morning to open all the gates along the way, with the last rider responsible for shutting them again.

-During the 1920s the road conditions began to improve and with this so did lap speeds.
-In 1920 the lap record was 55.62 mph and by the outbreak of World War 2 this had risen to over 90 mph.
+During the 1920s the road conditions began to improve and with this so too did lap speeds.
+In 1920 the lap record was 55.62 mph and by the outbreak of World War 2 this had risen to over 90 mph, Harold Daniell setting a lap record of exactly 91.00mph on his way to winning the 1938 Senior.

-Following a break of eight years the Isle of Man TT returned after the War in 1947, with Harold Daniell winning at a much slower speed than his previous record due to the poorer quality of petrol, with a fastest lap of 82mph.
+Following a break of eight years the Isle of Man TT returned after the War in 1947, with Daniell winning the Senior once more but at a much slower speed due to the poorer quality of petrol.
+In 1947, his fastest lap was 84.07mph.